zainshafiq/Selenium_Automate/login/Readme.md

 1. Open the `login.py` file in your preferred text editor.

-2. Modify the `USERNAME` and `PASSWORD` variables with your login credentials.
+2. Update the `username`, `password`, `username1`, and `password1` variables with the appropriate credentials for your testing environment.

 3. Run the script:
 ```
 python login.py